6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: 6G Channel Simulator

-To meet the requirements of channel simulations supporting higher frequency bands, larger-scale antenna array, ISAC, RIS, and SAGIN, our team developed a 6G channel simulator called BUPTCMG-6G based on the framework of the 5G standard GBSM channel model.
-It supports the generation of CIRs for various scenarios, including urban macrocell (UMa), UMi, rural macrocell (RMa), InH, and SAGIN.
-New channel features and parameters are also integrated into the platform to support 6G key technologies, such as THz, E-MIMO, ISAC, and RIS.
+To meet the requirements of channel simulations supporting higher frequency bands, larger-scale antenna array, ISAC, RIS, and SAGIN, our team developed a 6G channel simulator called BUPTCMCCCMG-IMT2030 on the basis of the framework of the 5G standard GBSM channel model.
+It supports the generation of CIRs for various scenarios, including urban macrocells (UMa), UMi, rural macrocells (RMa), InH, and SAGIN.
+New channel features and parameters are also integrated into the platform to support 6G key technologies, such as ISAC, XL-MIMO, THz, and RIS.